Luís M. Araújo

 *

-From the block behind them came the sound of Yuna barking once.
-Then again, softer this time, as if from farther inside the flat.
+From the block behind them, Yuna barked once.
+Then again, softer, as if already elsewhere.

 * poem adapted from a 1982 song by Matsuda Seiko